akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He remembered sitting in the cold classroom at Salisbury, his breath misting as he copied out the Gospels.
 The canon had set them the passage from Mark – *whoever wants to be great must be your servant* – and told them to argue it out.
 He had stayed up late with the other students, turning the words over.
 What did it mean for a lord?
 For a king?
 For a husband?

 He still had questions.
-But he had learned one thing: a man who rules by fear rules alone.
+But he had learnt one thing: a man who rules by fear rules alone.

 He looked at Harold, but the man’s face offered no hints.